-G. Vulnerability to natural or induced hazards that may not have been covered in town planning/ building control: Investment Manager has confirmed to me that there are no such natural or induced hazards which have not been considered in town planning/ building control. < <this blank="" intentionally="" is="" left="" space=""></this>
+G. Vulnerability to natural or induced hazards that may not have been covered in town planning/ building control:

+Investment Manager has confirmed to me that there are no such natural or induced hazards which have not been considered in town planning/ building control.

-10. Sources of Information
+9. Sources of Information